 Eco Film Awards

-COBIS students are invited to produce a short film showcasing a project they have carried out to improve the environmental sustainability of their school.
+COBIS students were invited to produce a short film showcasing a project they have carried out to improve the environmental sustainability of their school.

-Submissions are currently open and will close at 3pm GMT on Wednesday 10 March 2021.
-Schools will be able to submit two films per age category:
+Schools were able to submit two films per age category:

 - Key Stage 1-2

 How to enter

 Students were asked to produce a short film about an environmental project they have carried out in their school.

 The films are being judged by our competition partner, National Association for Environmental Education (NAEE).
 Each film will be judged on the following criteria: